The blackbird watches me

 I hear voices outside the doors.
 Has someone realised?

-The next thing I knew, a pry bar came through the door, used by an enormous security guard.
+The next thing I know, a pry bar came through the door, wielded by an enormous security guard.

 He opens enough of a gap for me to climb out.